cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

         $this->set(compact('article'));
     }

-While this is a simple aciton, we've used some powerful CakePHP features.
+While this is a simple action, we've used some powerful CakePHP features.
 We start our action off by using ``findBySlug()`` which is a :ref:`dynamic-finders`.
 This method allows us to create a basic query that finds articles by slug.
 We then use ``firstOrFail()`` to either fetch the first